fleetdm/fleet/docs/01-Using-Fleet/03-REST-API.md

 ### Get host's Google Chrome profiles

 Requires the [macadmins osquery extension](https://github.com/macadmins/osquery-extension) which comes bundled in [Fleet's osquery installers](https://fleetdm.com/docs/using-fleet/adding-hosts#osquery-installer).
+Currently supported only on macOS.

 Retrieves a host's Google Chrome profile information which can be used to link a host to a specific user by email.